Understanding your contaminants and what you need at home.

 1. Activated Carbon (AC) Filters

-Activated carbon works via a process called chemical adsorption, whereby pollutant molecules in the fluid to be treated are trapped inside the pore structure of the carbon substrate.
+Activated carbon works via a process called chemical adsorption, whereby pollutant molecules in the fluid to be treated are attracted and trapped on the surface of the carbon layer.

 - Effective at removing chlorine, sediment, volatile organic compounds (VOCs), taste and odor from water.